android/identity-samples/Shrine/README.md

 * Generate a new passkey for an existing account
 * Store the credentials for created accounts in the user's Google Password Manager account.
 * Sign in flow with passkeys support
+* Sign in flow with restore credentials support
 * Logout from the account.

 ## Requirements